Physics of 1 keV line in X-ray binaries: Data Reduction

 \subsection{Cyg X-2 and Ser X-1}

-We utilized the 12.1 ks observation with observation ID 2631010201 from \textit{NICER} for observations carried out in 2019.
+For Cyg X-2, we utilized the 12.1 ks observation with observation ID 2631010201 from \textit{NICER} for observations carried out in 2019.
 The data reduction was carried out utilizing CALDB version 20210427, and the source and background spectrum for the NICER observation were created using the `3C50' tool \citep{2022AJ....163..130R}.
 The detailed data reduction method is described in \citet{2022ApJ...927..112L} under horizontal branch (HB), obs 3.
-The SED specific to this observation was taken from \citet{2022ApJ...927..112L}.
+The SED specific to this observation was taken from \citet{2022ApJ...927..112L} as well as a hydrogen density of $10^{15} \, \rm cm^{-3}$ from the same source.
 For Ser X-1, our analysis incorporated \textit{NICER} data collected from July to November 2017, across ObsIDs 1050320101–1050320113, totaling an exposure of 39.9 ks.
 The data for Ser X-1 was processed using the same methods as Cyg X-2, using the updated NICER CALDB version xti20221001.
-The SED for this observation was adopted from \citet{2018ApJ...858L...5L}.
+The SED for this observation was adopted from \citet{2018ApJ...858L...5L} and the hydrogen density was assumed to be $10^{15} \, \rm cm^{-3}$.